STUDY JAPANESE ONLINE WITH NATIVES HERE

 On the other hand, his work partner, the designer Takeshi Obata, has his face well known by the public.

-Among the main speculations about the case, the one that stands out the most is that Tsugumi Ohba would actually be Hiroshi Gamou, series creator "gyagu" (gag) children's comedy "Tottemo!
+Among the main speculations about the case, the most prominent is that Tsugumi Ohba is actually Hiroshi Gamou, creator of the series "gyagu" (gag) from the children's comedy series "Tottemo!
 Luckyman".
-One of the factors that made this theory make sense was the fact that, in Bakuman, there is a cartoon very similar to Luckyman, referred to in the series as "Chou Hero Densetsu".
+One of the factors that made this theory make sense is the fact that in Bakuman, there is an animated show very similar to Luckyman, referenced in the series as "Chou Hero Densetsu".
 The references are extremely obvious.
-The character shown in Bakuman has an outfit practically identical to that of the main character in Tottemo! luckyman.
+The character shown in Bakuman has a costume that is practically identical to that of the main character from Tottemo!
+Luckyman.

 See the resemblance: